nxt-insurance/nxt_schema/README.md

 - Check how we can use constructors to create structs
 - Introduce Coercible error that wraps dry errors
     - Should we allow anything callable as types?
+- Does it make sense to differentiate between execution and build context?

 ## Installation